Jason-Y000/Sudoku-Solver/README.md

 SudokuSolverStill.py - Functions for image processing of the Sudoku board, digit extraction, solving board and then projecting back to the original image.
 These functions are intended for still images of an unsolved sudoku board.

-SudokuSolverAR.py - Fucntions for processing a sudoku board in real-time.
+SudokuSolverAR.py - Functions for processing a sudoku board in real-time.
 Essentially the same as SudokuSolverStill.py with some minor changes.

 ARsudoku.py - Program to use a camera to solve the sudoku puzzle in real-time.